sanzor/NovaWebApiTutorial/Readme.md

     end.
 ```

-`#{}` is the equivalent of a map in Erlang.
-The `json` key contains another map which is the body of the json that we send in the request.
-In our case we will send something like :
+The argument is a map that holds a key `json`.
+The `json` key contains a json like the one below:

 ```bash
 {